1.0 OBJECT OF THE GAME

 8.6 Coaching Assistance

 During their inning and only once per game, only the shooting player may call a “Time Out” that shall last no more than a two (2) minute period.
 During this time the player may receive instruction from an available teammate.
-Otherwise a player who receives advice from respective teammates shall grant a ball in hand foul to the opponent.
+Otherwise a player who receives advice (anytime) shall grant a ball in hand foul to the opponent.
 And on the second (2nd) infraction shall grant the current game in favor of the opponent by a forfeit.

 Calling a Time Out: When the shooting player calls a “Time Out” they are to select an available team member to immediately assist them without conferring with other parties.